 All right.

-Umitry, which is another humanoid robot outfit you hear a lot about.
+Unitree, which is another humanoid robot outfit you hear a lot about.

-What it sends data to China every five minutes.
+It sends data to China every five minutes.

-I assume something like that.
+I assume, something like that.

-Uh, but uh just imagine the risk that you could hack it through the Bluetooth, and it's already sending data to China, so and it could affect other infect other robots that are in range of its Bluetooth.
+But just imagine the risk that you could hack it through the Bluetooth and it's already sending data to China.

 So that's not ideal.

-Now it's good that they found it.
+Now, it's good that they found it.

 I'm sure they'll figure out a way around it.

-Uh there's CBS News had an article.
+There's CBS News had an article.

 And I thought to myself, well, that can't be true.